cybriq/optimalcognition/README.md

 I did not fall in love with anything I made, it would usually be torn apart before I would even bother to show it to anyone, and showing it to people was not a major motivation.

-2. Computer Programming
+## 2. Computer Programming

-### My initial work with programming was on a TRS-80 Color Computer.
+### My initial work with programming was on a TRS-80 Color Computer, circa 1984

 Firstly, I got in lots of trouble modifying the code my father had spent many hours inputting from programming magazines.
 I was more interested in seeing how the system went from the details and to the result.